 - Are they a member of a professional society?
-As mentioned, the Society for Editors and Proofreaders is the most well-regarded body of professional editorial freelancers in the UK.
+As mentioned, the Chartered Institute of Editing and Proofreading is the most well-regarded body of professional editorial freelancers in the UK.
 Joining a professional society indicates that a freelance editor takes their role seriously.
-As well as that, members of the SfEP are encouraged to follow its Code of Practice.
+As well as that, members of the CIEP are encouraged to follow its Code of Practice.

 5. Ask for a sample edit

 Many editors will be happy to provide a short sample edit (usually between 500-1500 words) – sometimes for free, sometimes for a small fee.

 Not only this, but it can be a good indicator of whether you are a good ‘fit’ with an editor.
 It will show you the depth of their editing, and demonstrate how they work – all useful things to know before you commit to a full manuscript.

 Some more established editors might not have the time to provide you with a sample, but they will undoubtedly have an extensive list of books they’ve edited that you can take a look at.
 However, if you really want a sample, it doesn’t hurt to ask.

 Editing should be a partnership, not a battle – and that’s exactly why it’s important to find an editor suited to your style.
 A sample edit can be a really useful indicator of the compatibility between the author/editor/manuscript.

 Once you’ve found some editors you like, you of course have to get in touch with them.